smoghal/cognito-amplify-idp-auth/README.md

     - Mapping of Attributes
       * LDAP: E-Mail-Address
       * Outgoing Claim: E-Mail Address
-- Launch PowerShell and type `Get-AdfsProperties` to get ADFS URL.
+- Launch PowerShell and type `Get-AdfsProperties` to get ADFS properties; one of the properties is the login URL for ADFS that is publically accessible.
 Note that the URL will be in this format `https://sts.<your_domain>/adfs/ls`.
 Once ADFS and Cognito configuration are done, use the login URL to test ADFS login is successful.
 The Login URL is `https://sts.<your_domain>/adfs/ls/idpinitiatedsignon.htm`

 ## Domain Controller Setup